FluxML/MLJFlux.jl/docs/src/workflow examples/Incremental Training/incremental.md

 ````

 ### Instantiating the model
 Now let's construct our model.
-This follows a similar setup the one followed in the [Quick Start](../../index.md).
+This follows a similar setup to the one followed in the [Quick Start](../../index.md#quick-start).

 ````@example incremental
 NeuralNetworkClassifier = @load NeuralNetworkClassifier pkg=MLJFlux